BrnoMarsRover/Drilling/communicationProtocol.md

 The chekcsum algorithm is "Sum complement".
 See: https://en.wikipedia.org/wiki/Checksum#Sum_complement The checksum is computed only from the payload.

+## Communication program
+A program has been developed for communicating with the drill according to this protocol.
+The program supports two modes of communication
+1. The drill can be connected directly to a computer running the program via USB.
+This is simpler and meant for testing purposes when the drill is not mounted on the rover.
+2. When the drill is mounted and connected to the rover, direct USB communication with a PC is not possible.
+A broader, main program exists for wireless communication with the rover.
+Our drill communication program then runs on the same computer as the main program.
+These two programs communicate via UDP localhost.
+The main program and the rover's computer then act as middlemen between this app and the drill itself.
+The drill program should send messages to port 5610 and can receive the drill's responses on port 5611.

 ## Example 1
 Rover: 0x02 (start) -> 0x01 (length 1) -> 0x01 (message - reset) -> 0x?? (checksum) -> 0x03 (end)\
 Drill: 0x02 (start) -> 0x01 (length 1) -> 0x01 (message - request to reset received.
 Resetting.) -> 0x?? (checksum) -> 0x03 (end)